 Business in Iran is personal.
 Many businesses are family owned.
 Having a solid network of friends in Iran is important, and one shouldn’t be afraid to ask for favours.
 However, expats should also be prepared to go the extra mile for colleagues in the future.
 Reciprocal support is an integral part of business in Iran.

 Meeting and greeting

-When meeting business associates, expats should greet them with a formal handshake.
+Business associates typically greet with a formal handshake.
 Men must wait for a woman to extend her hand before making any gesture.
 If she doesn’t extend her hand, a simple nod of the head and a smile will suffice.

 It is best to keep things formal when doing business in Iran.
-Once a relationship has been established and counterparts begin to address expats using their first name, then it is acceptable to do likewise.
-Men are addressed with the prefix ‘agha’ followed by their surname.
+Once a relationship has been established and counterparts begin to address expats using their first name, it is acceptable to do likewise.
+Men are addressed with the title ‘agha’ followed by their surname.
 Women will be addressed using the title ‘khanoom’.

-In Iran, the most common greeting is ‘salam’ when meeting someone.
+In Iran, the most common greeting is ‘salaam’ when meeting someone.
 Upon leaving a meeting, Iranians will generally say ‘khoda hafez’ which translates as ‘may God preserve you’.

 For new arrivals, business procedures in Iran may seem erratic.
 Those doing business in Iran should endeavour to make appointments four to six weeks in advance.
 They should also confirm appointments by telephone and in writing.
 Prior to arriving at a meeting, it is a good idea to call the day before to ensure that it is still going ahead.

 At the beginning of a business meeting, small talk is exchanged.
 Asking after a colleague’s health and family is expected.
-It’s best to wait for the Iranian business associate begin talking about business.
+It’s best to wait for the Iranian business associate to begin talking about business.